 Now that the warm weather is here I am all about fresh produce and utilizing it in everything I make.
 I am a huge fruit freak and consume a shocking amount on a daily basis.
 When I shared this Strawberry Pineapple Salsa recipe with my husband he was skeptical.
-Honestly, he thought it was going to be super weird.
-I told him to just give it a shot and to his shock he loved it!
-This salsa is definitely the best of both words, because you get the sweetness of fruit while still having that distinct lime and cilantro flavor of traditional salsa.
-Bonus, this recipe is quick, healthy and vegan!
-I hope you can shock some friends and family with how delicious and simple this recipe is!
-Enjoy!
+Honestly, he thought the salsa was going to be super weird.
+I told him to just give it a shot and to his shock he loved it.

 - A sharp knife and cutting board